 *** Third Change ***

-5.7.2.3 Identity Caching Function (ICF)
+5.7.2.3 Identifier Caching Function (ICF)

 The ICF is the LI function responsible for caching of identifier associations provided by the IEF in event records received over the LI_XER and answering queries from the IQF received over LI_XQR.
-The ICF shall support association queries from both temporary identities to permanent identities and from permanent identities to temporary identities.
+The ICF shall support association queries from both temporary identifiers to permanent identifiers and from permanent identifiers to temporary identifiers.

 The ICF shall store identifier associations received from the IEF and hold them indefinitely as active associations until: